Ramanlal Vora: Career

 He was re-elected for the third time in 2002 from Idar constituency and has held cabinet rank as Minister for Social Justice & Empowerment, Labour & Employment Department.
 He is (Prabhari) In-charge Minister of Sabarkantha, Dahod, Kutch and Surendranagar District.
 He has been re-elected for the fourth time in 2007 from Idar constituency and has held cabinet rank as Minister for Education, (Primary, Secondary, Adult), Higher and Technical Education Department.
 He again won from Idar in 2012.

 He lost in 2017 Gujarat Legislative Assembly election from Dasada against Indian National Congress candidate Naushadji Solanki.
-He constested again from Idar in 2022.
+He contested again from Idar in 2022.